UNISONTechnologies/institute-learning/_posts/2021-10-10-unit-6-fundamental-interactions-and-particles.md

 - Holds nucleons/quarks together
 - Extremely short-ranged

+## Weak Nuclear Force
+- Mediates one type of quark or lepton turning into another type of quark or lepton

 ## Subatomic Particles
 - Protons have three "lumps", which are now known as quarks
   - Six types of quarks